Clíodhna: The Blarney Stone

 The most traditional story of the famous Blarney Stone involves Clíodhna.
 Cormac Laidir MacCarthy, the builder of Blarney Castle, being involved in a lawsuit, appealed to Clíodhna for her assistance.
 She told him to kiss the first stone he found in the morning on his way to court, and he did so, with the result that he pleaded his case with great eloquence and won.
 Thus the Blarney Stone is said to impart "the ability to deceive without offending".
 He then incorporated it into the parapet of the castle.
 To be fair, Clíodhna does not take credit for all the blarney of the MacCarthys.
 Queen Elizabeth noted in frustration that she could not effect a negotiation with Cormac MacCarthy, whose seat was Blarney Castle, as everything he said was 'Blarney, as what he says he does not mean'.

 John O'Donovan

-In her capacity as banshee, Cleena is mentioned by the Irish antiquarian John O’Donovan.
-Writing in 1849 to a friend, O'Donovan says:

-Michael Collins

-Irish revolutionary Michael Collins also had knowledge of Clíodhna.
-Stories were told of her in the Rosscarbery school he attended, and they took Sunday trips to Clíodhna's rock.
-Here, according to Michael's friend Piaras Béaslaí:

-It is worth noting that Collins was descended from the Ó Coileáins of Uí Chonaill Gabra.
-Both the Ui Chonaill and the Ui Donnobhans were tribes within the Ui-Fidghente.
+Irish antiquarian John O’Donovan claimed that Cleena visited to lament his grandfather's death in 1798.

+Carrigcleena

+Carrigcleena, meaning Cleena's rock, is a natural rock feature about 5 mi south of Mallow.
+It was long considered as sacred ground by the local peasantry as Cliodhna's principal palace.
+It consisted of rough ramparts of rocks encircling about a 2 acre circle of green land.
+The encircling rocks rose about 20 feet above the neighboring fields and occurred in a number of separate groups.
+Among the rocks were many caves of various sizes.
+One large square stone in the south east corner had some resemblance to an enormous door.
+A line of stones divide the inner area approximately in half.
+The outcrop is a very restricted occurrence of Devonian volcanic rocks.
+The place was described as having a "melancholy, lonesome and frightful appearance" and being "strange and romantic".